theTrueMikeBrown/SimpleIdentityServerDoc/docs/scenarios/first.rst

 =======================================================
-An heavy application wants to access to a protected API
+A heavy application wants to access to a protected API
 =======================================================

 .. role:: underline